Drive sales on autopilot with ecommerce-focused featuresSee Features

 Similarly, the early sections of the email contain basic information about the event, leading readers to the RSVP button at the bottom.
 This is an intuitive design that matches the way subscribers will read the message.
 While the email looks good, there’s also a web link at the top in case users have trouble reading it on their email platform.

-This is another great example of clean email design along with a distinctive yet simple color scheme that matches the brand’s image.
+This is another great idea for your newsletter using a clean design with a distinctive yet simple color scheme that matches the brand’s image.
 The entire message focuses on two playful colors, and the pink call to action is perfect for drawing the audience’s attention.

 Product images, a description of the promotion, and a clear call to action are often enough to drive sales, so resist the temptation to add new elements and potentially make the email too complicated.